imbo/imbo/docs/usage/api.rst

 Authentication
 --------------

 Imbo uses two types of authentication out of the box.
 It requires access tokens for all ``GET`` and ``HEAD`` requests made against all resources (with the exception of the status resource), and a valid request signature for all ``PUT``, ``POST`` and ``DELETE`` requests made against all resources that support these methods.
-Both mechanisms are enforced by event listeners that is enabled in the sample configuration file.
+Both mechanisms are enforced by event listeners that is enabled in the default configuration file.

 .. _access-tokens: